dandi/dandi.github.io/_posts/data_reuse_000458.md

 After their experiments, Claar and her team published their data on DANDI, ensuring that it would remain publicly accessible for any future researchers who wanted to use it.
 The dataset and manuscript were prepared and published concurrently, which ensured that the dataset included all the paper-relevant data and metadata and curious reviewers could inspect the data directly if they so wished.

 ## A New Perspective: Zooming in on Synaptic Potentials
-Just a few months later, in November 2023, Dr. Richard Burman and colleagues at the University of Oxford wrote a paper that included reanalysis of this data.
+Just a few months later, in November 2023, Drs.
+Richard Burman, Paul Brodersen and colleagues at the University of Oxford wrote a paper that included reanalysis of this data.
 Their findings were published in the journal _Neuron_ with the article, [“Active cortical networks promote shunting fast synaptic inhibition _in vivo_”](https://doi.org/10.1016/j.neuron.2023.08.005).
 They also investigated the effects of anesthesia on brain activity, but narrowed their focus to the differential function of a specific receptor subtype: [GABA<sub>A</sub>R](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2648504/).

-Burman's team used a technique called [_in vivo_ gramicidin perforated patch-clamp recording](10.1254/fpj.113.339), combined with [optogenetic](10.1097/ICU.0000000000000140) activation of GABAergic synaptic inputs.
+Burman and Brodersen's team used a technique called [_in vivo_ gramicidin perforated patch-clamp recording](10.1254/fpj.113.339), combined with [optogenetic](10.1097/ICU.0000000000000140) activation of GABAergic synaptic inputs.
 They compared the GABA<sub>A</sub> receptor equilibrium potential (E<sub>GABA<sub>A</sub>R</sub>) in mice during wakefulness and under urethane anesthesia.

 Their findings were striking.
 In anesthetized mice, GABA<sub>A</sub> receptor responses were significantly hyperpolarizing, with an average equilibrium potential of -80.8mV.